parent and child holding a handful of fresh picked strawberries at the orchard near Charlottesville in Central Virginia

 words by Ellen Sewell & Katharine Paljug

 The Charlottesville area has many local orchards and berry farms that welcome families, including children of all ages.
 Most of them are open from spring through fall.
-Depending on the time of year, you can find strawberries, raspberries, blackberries, and more at many agritourism destinations in Central Va.
+Depending on the time of year, you can find strawberries, raspberries, blackberries, and more at many agritourism destinations in Central Virginia.
 Bring your family to experience the outdoors, teach your kids where their food comes from, and of course, leave with as many baskets of treats from the berry farm as you like.

 Not sure what’s in season?
 Most orchards and berry farms will provide monthly calendars on their websites and regular updates on farm conditions on their social media.
 You should also check with each farm before visiting to confirm what is available.
 To get a general idea of what fruits grow in each season in the Charlottesville area, we’ve broken it down by month.